andBrandCo/andbrand-wp-plugin-block-forms-base/.github/CONTRIBUTING.md

 Hi there!
-Thanks for helping out in improving our Andbrand Wp Plugin Block Forms Base.
+Thanks for helping out in improving our Seb FormsWp Plugin Block Forms Base.

 ## Reporting an issue